TheanosLearning/TheanosLearning.github.io/index.md

 ## Hey guys!
 I'm TensorFlow,

-I enjoy playing Gears of War 4 (specifically Horde) and developing hobby projects to enhance the in & out of game user experience.
-You can find me on the [Gears of War forums](https://gearsofwar.com/en-us/forums).
+I enjoy playing Gears of War 4 (specifically Horde) and developing hobby projects to enhance player experience.
+You can find me on the Gears [forums](https://gearsofwar.com/en-us/forums)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.